-CIV 241 Applied Hydraulics and Drainage I (3 cr.)
+CIV 241 - APPLIED HYDRAULICS AND DRAINAGE I (3 CR.)

 Presents the basic fundamentals of hydrology and hydraulics to the practical problems of drainage design.
-Stresses the use of design aids with supportive theory to ensure an understanding of the background, the theory of development, basic assumptions and limitations of the various methods of estimating storm water run off, and hydraulic structure design.
+Stresses the use of design aids with supportive theory to ensure an understanding of the background, the theory of development, basic assumptions and limitations of the various methods of estimating storm water runoff, and hydraulic structure design.
+Part I of II.
 Prerequisite: MTH 116 or equivalent.
-Part I of II.
 Lecture 3 hours per week.

-CIV 242 Applied Hydraulics and Drainage II (3 cr.)
+CIV 242 - APPLIED HYDRAULICS AND DRAINAGE II (3 CR.)

 Presents the basic fundamentals of hydrology and hydraulics to the practical problems of drainage design.
-Stresses the use of design aids with supportive theory to ensure an understanding of the background, the theory of development, basic assumptions and limitations of the various methods of estimating storm water run off, and hydraulic structure design.
+Stresses the use of design aids with supportive theory to ensure an understanding of the background, the theory of development, basic assumptions and limitations of the various methods of estimating storm water runoff, and hydraulic structure design.
+Part II of II.
 Prerequisite: CIV 241.
-Part II of II.
 Lecture 3 hours per week.

-CIV 245 Storm Water Management (3 cr.)
+CIV 245 - STORM WATER MANAGEMENT (3 CR.)